ovis-hpc/ldms/ldms/src/sampler/papi/ldms-sampler_papi_sampler.rst

       }

-**papi_sampler** relies on **slurm_notfifier** SPANK plugin to notify it about the starting/stopping of jobs on the node over ldmsd_stream.
+**papi_sampler** relies on **slurm_notfifier** SPANK plugin to notify it about the starting/stopping of jobs on the node over the message bus.
 Please consult **:ref:`slurm_notifier(7) <slurm_notifier>`** for more information on how to deploy and configure it.
 The value of SUBSCRIBER_DATA from the job script is carried over to **papi_sampler** when the job started, and an